washingtonstateuniversity/WSUWP-Build-Plugins-Public/powerpress/readme.txt

 = Next Major Release Announcements =
 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://blubrry.com/contact.php#feedback) with your name and email.

-* PowerPress 8.1 beta 1 will be available in mid October, 2019!
+* PowerPress 8.3 beta 1 will be available in early Feburary, 2020!
 Please visit the [PowerPress Beta]https://create.blubrry.com/resources/powerpress/powerpress-beta/) page for more information.

 = Fan of PowerPress and want to show your support? = If you are a fan of PowerPress, we would greatly appreciate it if you could take a moment and [leave us a review on WordPress.org](https://wordpress.org/support/plugin/powerpress/reviews/?rate=5#new-post).
 Your support is greatly appreciated!

+= 8.2 =
+* Released 2/10/2020
+* Eliminated Episode tab--whole episode box appears
+* New interface with multiple tabs and cleaner, clearer settings
+* Media link is now verified automatically
+* Updated id3 library to be compatible with PHP 7.4

 = 8.1.2 =
 * Released 1/17/2020